Reporting to: Chair of the Board

 - Able to demonstrate a strong track record in leadership and management of people – can motivate and drive team colleagues.

-- Organized, can plan ahead and meet deadlines.
+- Organised, can plan ahead and meet deadlines.

 - Energetic and enthusiastic.

-- Has the experience and presence to be able to engage effectively with other CEOs, HNWIs, foundations, trusts and corporate charitable giving programmes – a wide range of business and personal contacts.
+- Has the experience and presence to be able to engage effectively with other CEOs, HNWIs, foundations, trusts and corporate charitable giving programmes; has a wide range of business and personal contacts.

 Charity’s History & Background

 - Oracle Cancer Trust currently funds sixteen separate research projects and its goal, during this economic crisis of 2020/21, is to maintain funding for these projects and further grow the number of projects in 2022, thus making Oracle the most active funder of early-stage research projects in the head and neck cancer sector in the UK and the only national Charity specialising in the field.